kfix/esphome-autoslide-controller/README.md

 you can set logs to VERBOSE to see individual send/reply bytes, the autoslide PDF linked in the yaml has examples of what you should be seeing.

-if your module has RX/TX leds, seeing both flash at the same time is also a good sign you've got the wiring correct.
+if your module has RX/TX leds, seeing both blink at the same time is also a good sign you've got the wiring correct.

 # building